UK police have new expanded powers to crack down on protests

 Authorities say that under the new Public Order Act, protesters found guilty of “tunnelling” — or digging underground tunnels to obstruct the building of new infrastructure works — could face three years in prison.
 Anyone found guilty of obstructing a major transportation project could be jailed for up to six months.

+The law also makes “locking on,” or protesters attaching themselves to other people, objects or buildings, a criminal offense.

-Hundreds of protesters were arrested last year in the U.K. for blocking major roads and bridges.
+Hundreds of climate change protesters were arrested last year in the U.K. for blocking major roads and bridges.
 Many activists protested by sitting in the middle of the roads or gluing themselves to the roadway to make them harder to move.

+The civil disobedience is a wave of direct action that has also seen activists glue themselves to famous museum paintings or throw soup at artworks to draw media attention to their cause.

-Police have said it’s costly to deal with the protests and that they diverted thousands of officers.
+Police have said it’s costly to deal with the protests and that they diverted thousands of officers from other work like dealing with crime.